Solo Travel in Tanzania

-If you’re in more touristy town such as Moshi and Arusha or the island of Zanzibar the locals here are accustom to foreigners and are very welcoming.
-Feel free to stop and ask for directions if you need it as most locals in this area do have a better level of English.
+Is Tanzania safe for solo female travellers?
+If you’re in more touristy towns such as Moshi and Arusha or the island of Zanzibar the locals here are accustomed to foreigners and are very welcoming.
+Feel free to stop and ask for directions if you need them as most locals in this area do have a better level of English.

-- As Tanzania is an Islamic country, their toilets often look different.
+As Tanzania is an Islamic country, its toilets often look different.
 Some places have squatting toilets whilst others have normal toilets but it’s very hard to find toilet paper.
-This is as they often use a hose in the stall to clean themselves rather than toilet paper.
+This is because they often use a hose in the stall to clean themselves rather than toilet paper.
 I recommend trying it out for a new experience but also keeping some pocket tissues to hand too.